 - Brazilian: Same as the general requirements, but at least 9 hours must be satisfied using upper-division courses focused on Brazil, including one upper-division course in the Portuguese language.

 The minor requires less from students in terms of language proficiency, but preserves the diversity of coursework options.
 Students can adapt this minor to their own unique interests or use it to complement their major field of study.
 A minor in LAC is ideal for students majoring in Hispanic or Portuguese Studies, Language & World Business, Journalism, Nursing, Sociology, History, Geography, English, or Africana Studies.

 - Take 18 hours from courses offered in at least three different academic departments.

-- Students in the minor only need to complete a minimum of 6 hrs at the 200-level in one of the languages spoken in the region (French, Portuguese, or Spanish).
+- Students in the minor only need to complete 6 hrs at the 200-level in one of the languages spoken in the region (French, Portuguese, or Spanish).